ambitus/pyracf/common/run_as_userid.md

 #### 📄 Description

-Obtain the **z/OS userid** who's authority this "Admin" object is using to make security requests.
+Get the **z/OS userid** who's authority this "Admin" object is using to make security requests.

 #### 💻 Example